 Why This Matters

 The chart above plots the implied volatility differential between 25-delta calls and 25-delta puts.
 A positive reading indicates that upside calls are priced with higher implied volatility than comparable downside puts.
-In practical terms, investors are paying more for protection against a price spike than for protection against a decline.
+In practical terms, the market is paying more for protection against a price spike than for protection against a price decline.

 Geopolitics and Front-End Volatility